mariaarnesson/battleship_game_project3/TESTING.md

 4. End game:
-- After 10 chances to guess the ships on the board, the game ends and the message: 'GAME OVER!
+- After 20 chances to guess the ships on the board, the game ends and the message: 'You ran out of turns, the game is over'.
+'GAME OVER!
 Thank you for plaing ' is shown.
+- When the user guesses where all 10 ships are placed, the following message is shown:'Congratulations! "you have sunk all of the battleships!
+You have {number of tries} left."
+- When the user guesses where all 10 ships are placed, the following message is shown: 'The computer won!', 'GAME OVER!
+Thank you for plaing '.
+- After ending the game, the user has two options: 'Play the game again' or 'End game'
+    - Be pressing 1, the user start to play a game from begining.
+    - By pressing 2, the user ends the game.
+    - By pressing something else, following message: 'You entered: {answer}.
+Please enter 1 or 2' is displayed.